-For Round 1, those who had accepted the invitation to participate, were emailed a letter introducing the aims of the study.
-They were asked to consider 26 topics and choose up to ten of them in a ranked order as to their importance for future research.
+For Round 1, those who had accepted the invitation to participate were emailed a letter introducing the aims of the study.
+They were asked to consider twenty six topics and choose up to ten of them in a ranked order as to their importance for future research.
 The participants were also invited to comment on the topics and to propose other topics or research questions (RQs) which could be added to the study.
-As the study was being sent to a wide range of countries and cultures, it was noted that a "middle way" between academic and professional practice language had been taken to frame the topics.
+As the study was being sent to a wide range of countries and cultures, a 'middle way' between academic and professional practice language was taken to frame the topics.
 An offer to explain terminology was made, as was the receipt of responses by audio file for those for whom English was not a first or familiar language.
 In the event, neither offer was taken up.
-Accompanying the letter was the Round 1 document which introduced the study, listed the 26 topics and included a grid table in which they could rank the topics by the letter denoting them and add comments and/or research questions.
+Accompanying the letter was the Round 1 document which introduced the study, listed the 26 topics and included a grid table on which they could rank the topics by the letter denoting them and add comments and/or research questions.
 There was also space to add additional topics.
-The letter and Round 1 document were emailed on 23 April, 2007 with a request for response by 8 May, 2007.
+The letter and Round 1 document were emailed on April 23, 2007 with a request for response by May 8, 2007.
+The topics disseminated for Round 1 were: